Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 🚀 Conclusion

-Pivoted from an original script that failed at the first line in linux-deb due to path spaces, to a robust; automated pipeline that:

 Downloads the NDK and Mesa source.
 Patches the source code to remove incompatible features.
 Generates custom stub libraries to fool the linker.
 Builds the Vulkan driver.
 Packages it into a flashable Magisk module.
-This is a significant engineering achievement in the realm of open-source Android graphics drivers!
-Enjoy your custom Turnip driver. 🎉

 #### Magisk build:
 - Root must be visible to target app/game.